Bulgaria

 In Sozopol locals celebrate each year with a procession, wreath ceremony, and feast with traditional fish food.
 The wreaths are tossed into the Black Sea to honor those who lost their lives at sea in the past year.

 Carp is the special food for the day, as legend tells how, when a ship was sinking because of a hole in the hull, St. Nicholas stuffed a live carp in the hole, saving the ship.
 Thus carp is the "servant" of St. Nicholas.
-The special fish dish, ribnik, is carp or trout wrapped in dough or stuffed with rice, walnuts, raisins, and herbs.
+The special fish dish, ribnik, is carp or trout wrapped in dough or stuffed with rice, walnuts, raisins, onions, and herbs.
 Ribnik is baked in the oven along with two special loaves of bread.
 Other meatless dishes are also served.
-The food is blessed at church or at home before being served.
+The food is blessed by a thurible, at church or at home before being served.
 Carp is regarded as Nicholas' servant.

-For the more than a hundred thousand Bulgarians named Nina, Nikolina, Nicoleta, Nenka, Neno, Nina, Neycho, Nikola, Nikolay or Kolyo, the day is also their name day.
+For the more than a two hundred thousand Bulgarians named Nina, Nikolina, Nicoleta, Nenka, Nenko, Neno, Nina, Neycho, Nikola, Nikolay or Kolyo, the day is also their name day.
 Nikolai is the fourth most popular men's name in Bulgaria.
 The table is richly laid, usually with the traditional stuffed carp.
 It is a Bulgarian custom that on one's name day, visitors may come even if uninvited, so the table is richly filled.

-Before serving the food is blessed at church or home.
+Before serving, the food is blessed at church or home.
 It is then kept out on the table all day to be shared with neighbors and other guests.
-It is a great festival day, that extends beyond those whose name day it is, as anyone may invite guests for lunch or dinner.
+Nikulden is such a special day in Bulgaria, it may be celebrated by anyone, not just those who bear the name of the saint.
+So, it seems, practically everyone is entertaining on this day.
 The day ends with songs and fun.
 Gifts aren't given, though candy or wine may be given as a gesture of respect.

 Saint Nicholas is one of the most celebrated saints in Bulgaria where many churches and monasteries are dedicated to him.
 It is also the professional day for Bulgarian bankers.